The value of Influencer Marketing has significant and tangible benefits for business and is not a trend that will fade away anytime soon.

 Note that the concept of Paid Influencer Marketing vs. Organic Influencer Marketing is still a highly contested one in social media marketing circles today.

-The true value that influencers bring to your business is almost immeasurable, especially in this age of social media.
+The true value of influencer marketing to your business is almost immeasurable, especially in this age of social media.
 The influencers of social media play a very significant role in helping you amplify your presence and achieve the very elusive ROI that you are looking for.
 As I mentioned above, I include some aspect of influencer marketing in all of the social media activities I do on behalf of my clients.
 Does your company do the same?